 How to Make Homemade Foot Powder

-A Few Drops of Essential Oil Fragrance (optional)
+• A Few Drops of Essential Oil Fragrance (I used tea tree oil)

-Directions: Mix together and store in an airtight container.
+• Directions: Mix together and store in an airtight container, such as this one by Rubbermaid.

 It’s as simple as that.
 I toss a tiny bit into the shoes after I wear them to absorb any moisture.
 It helps to tap the shoe and get the powder to cover the entire shoe and not just sit in one spot.
 Then I let the shoes sit as is until I wear them again.
 Then I will gently dump the excess powder from the shoes and put them on.
 Enough powder is still in the shoes for me feet and to absorb moisture as I wear them.